Neural-Systems-at-UIO/QUINT_webtools/docs/WebAlign.rst

 .. note::
   The "undo" button allows you to go back to the saved position if necessary.

-7. Save your results in the descriptor file (.waln) by pressing "Save".
+7. Save your results in a descriptor file (.waln) by pressing "Save".

-8. When the registration is finished, you can export your descriptor files ( .seg files used for analysis in the QUINT workflow) by pressing "export overlays".
-All results are zipped and stored in the bucket.
-The result file name will be the same as the one chosen to create the registration, e.g. "my-registration.zip".
+8. When the registration is finished, export the atlas overlays with the button in the Control panel.

 **Short keys**
 ----------------